Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Analyze feature representations of DNNs

-\end{small} Ideally, a DNN for object classification is supposed to discard background information, rather than foreground information.
+\end{small}Ideally, a DNN for object classification is supposed to discard background information, rather than foreground information.
+Note that this assumption cannot be applied to tasks depending on the background.
 Thus, the concentration measures the relative background information discarding \emph{w.r.t.} foreground information discarding, which reflects the efficiency of feature extraction.

+\textbf{Theoretical connection of the connection between the concentration and the information bottleneck theory:} The information bottleneck theory~\cite{InformationBottleneck, InformationBottleneck2} formulates the relationship between the mutual information $I(X;F)$ and $I(F;Y)$, where $X$ denotes the input samples, and $Y$ denotes ground-truth labels.
+Let $\rho=I(F;Y)/I(X;F)$ denote the efficiency of the extraction of the feature $F$.
+We can prove that a high concentration usually indicates a high value of efficiency.
+Specifically, we can roughly consider the foreground is related to the classification, while the background is not.
+Based on this, we can obtain the following relationship between the concentration value and the efficiency $\rho$ in the form of $\rho=C_1+\frac{C_2 \text{concentration}-C_3}{2[C_4-\text{CID}]}$, where $C_1, C_2, C_3, C_4$ are four constants, and $C_2>0$, $C_4>\text{CID}$.
+Please see Appendix~\ref{appsec:information-bottleneck} for the proof and more discussions.
+In addition, we find that the concentration has a close relationship with the performance of DNNs.
+As Figure~\ref{fig:AlphaAndPerformance} (a) shows, DNNs with better performance usually had a higher concentration.